Flow

 The design principle

-Network permissions are intentionally simple: you are either a member or you are not.
+Standard network permissions are intentionally simple: you are either a member or you are not.
 Inside the boundary, communication is unrestricted.
 Outside, private agents are invisible.
-This replaces complex ACLs with a single, auditable membership list.
+Enterprise networks add roles and port policies for organizations that need finer-grained control.

 The backbone (network 0)